 P.S.
 I can buy it even if it’s in BAD condition or if it has tenants in the house.
 I’ve dealt with it all! 🙂 And I can pay cash and close quickly!
 Call me at [Google Voice phone number].

 Here’s a photo of how the final product looked:

 I set up a voicemail on my Google Voice line, but we tried to answer all phone calls live.

-Over the following two weeks, we received around 40 phone calls—a whopping 13% response rate!
+Over the following two weeks, we received around 40 phone calls—a whopping 13 percent response rate!

-I’m the first to admit: A 13% response rate is really good.
-So why was mine so good?
+A 13 percent response rate is really good.
+How did this happen?
 I would guess a combination of the following factors:

 - Not a lot of people do direct mail in my area.
 In fact, this letter might be the first of its kind most people had ever seen.

 - The handwritten font helps encourage people to open the letters.